loadmill/loadmill-db-relay-service/README.md

 # loadmill-db-relay-service

-Enable customers to execute queries directly to their DB
+Enable customers to execute queries directly to their DB.

 ## Usage

 Execute queries directly to postgres: